zleba/dFitter/README.md

 ![Convolution check - Total](dPlots/pngPlots/f2flLog.png)

 ## Check of the reduced x-sections
 Some deviations visible at the high-q2 region, related to the difference in the charm distribution.
+The floowing plots are in the style of H1 2006 paper.
+Blue curve is the published one, whereas the green curve is obtained using software in this repository.
+The initial PDF parametrisation is taken from the paper.

 ![sigmaRed - beta dep.](dPlots/pngPlots/xpom0.0003.png)
 ![sigmaRed - beta dep.](dPlots/pngPlots/xpom0.001.png)